rabsingh/Capstone-Project/README.md

 ## 3. User Instructions

+##  Deployment

 ### The Github repo with all files is available at https://github.com/rabsingh/Capstone-Project

 ### The website is accessible from https://shopping-list-rab-d9ead83627b5.herokuapp.com/shopping/

 ### Shown below are simple user instructions to navaigate the app and its features.

 ![Home Page](shopping_list_app/media/readme_images/Shopping_List_Home_Page.png)